<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504843890528824&amp;ev=PageView&amp;noscript=1">

 Using a blend reduces the chance of one grass type being wiped out by an insect or disease problem.

 Different grass types also have different traits.
-One type may do better in drought conditions and the other may be more disease resistant.
+One type may perform better in drought conditions, and the other may be more disease-resistant.

 Your New Idaho Grass Is In: Now What?